-Let's consider the single-domain scenario illustrated in Figure 3(a).
-In this scenario, all compute nodes belong to the "yellow" domain, which is managed by a single VIM.
-In Open, OpenStack implements the VIM and optionally leverages on the OpenDaylight instance, named SDN-OvS in our examples, for configuring the OvS bridges running in the compute nodes (usually named as br-int).
-When OpenStack receives from the OSM's RO a request for three VNFs of a new NS, connected through a provider network, it chooses the compute nodes on which these VNFs will be deployed according to its scheduling policy.
+In Open3, OpenStack implements the VIM and optionally leverages on an OpenDaylight instance, named SDN-OvS in our examples, for configuring the OvS bridges running in the compute nodes (usually named as br-int).
+When OpenStack receives from the OSM's RO a request for three VNFs of a new NS, connected through a provider network, it chooses the compute nodes that these VNFs will be deployed according to its scheduling policy.
 Then, OpenStack deploys the VNFs and informs SDN-OvS to configure the bridges of the chosen compute nodes.
 The bridge configuration is sufficient for connecting the VNFs located in the same compute node (e.g. VNF 1 and VNF 2), or to export the traffic to the physical NIC, when it is directed from a VNF to another non-collocated one (e.g. from VNF 2 to VNF 3).
 However, the traffic forwarding between the NICs of the compute nodes requires the appropriate configuration of the OpenStack guest network connecting them.
-This is the task of the extra OpenDaylight instance, which we call SDN-LAN.
+This is the task of the extra OpenDaylight instance, named SDN-LAN.

-$Open^3$ does not include any interface to SDN-LAN, assuming that it is standalone and proactively builds and keeps active the provider networks, even in time periods that they are not used.
-On the other hand, $Open^3$ ++ relies on a software daemon, named SDN-proxy(3), which repetitively checks SDN-OvS and prompts dynamically SDN-LAN to deploy and keep only the needed provider networks on top of the domain's underlying network.
-More specifically, SDN-proxy checks SDN-OvS for the required provider networks and forces SDN-LAN to form an isolated overlay network for each provider network, which functions as an abstract layer-2 switch.
+Open3 does not include any interface to SDN-LAN, assuming that it is standalone and proactively builds and keeps active the provider networks, even in time periods that they are not used.
+On the other hand, Open3++ relies on a software daemon, named SDN-proxy(3), which repetitively checks SDN-OvS and prompts dynamically SDN-LAN to deploy and keep only the needed provider networks on top of the domain's underlying network.
+More specifically, SDNproxy checks SDN-OvS for the required provider networks and forces SDN-LAN to form an isolated overlay network for each provider network, which functions as an abstract layer-2 switch.
 This function is completed with the assistance of the Virtual Tenant Network (VTN) Manager plugin, which is used by both OpenDaylight instances implementing SDN-OvS and SDN-LAN.
 VTN-Manager enables the creation of a virtual bridge (vBridge) for each provider network and VLAN mapping is used for assigning the VLAN traffic of the provider network to the respective vBridge (VLAN 0 corresponds to the untagged flat network).